Brian Kemp: Economy

 Kemp visited Swainsboro in September 2019 to announce the creation of a rural "strike team" focusing on economic development in rural areas of the state.

+Tariffs and trade

+Kemp has called the Trump administration's tariffs on China a "good move", saying that China is "a big trading partner" but has "been ripping us off in a lot of different ways".
+China is Georgia’s third-biggest trading partner, in goods ranging from aerospace parts to poultry.

 Health care

 Kemp has supported efforts to overturn the Affordable Care Act, as well as efforts to hinder the functioning of the Affordable Care Act for Georgia residents.
 Kemp and Republicans in the Georgia legislature have opposed full Medicaid expansion.
 Kemp has sought to introduce work requirements for Medicaid recipients.

 Key appointments

 After Johnny Isakson announced that he would resign from the U.S. Senate on December 31, 2019, Kemp appointed businesswoman Kelly Loeffler to complete Isakson's term on December 4.
 Loeffler was sworn into office on January 6, 2020, but lost the seat to Democrat Raphael Warnock in the special election held for it.

 State judiciary

 Kemp appointed Carla Wong McMillian to fill a vacancy on the Supreme Court of Georgia caused by the retirement of Robert Benham.

 Despite a regular election to the Supreme Court of Georgia being scheduled for November 2020, Kemp canceled the election when Judge Keith R. Blackwell announced he would retire between the scheduled election and the end of his term.